 2. ATMA Foundation

 ATMA Foundation may be a voluntary organization based out of Thrissur, Kerala, working for individual empowerment, family welfare and community development.
 ATMA has 11 projects, six significant campaigns and regular programmes in child protection, education, empowerment, family welfare, art & culture, digital & financial empowerment and disaster relief & rehabilitation.
-Over the years, we’ve organized over 1648 programmes, directly impacting over 287,000 families (2006 – 20).
+Over the years, we’ve organized over 1648 programmes, directly impacting over 287,000 families (2006 – 20), and for their incredible work for our society improvement ATMA is now the Best NGO in Kerala

 Name | ATMA Foundation |